VIDA2030-CC/aws-s3-static-site-project/README.md

 # AWS S3 Static Website Project 🌐☁️

-This was my **first beginner project** where I learned how to host a static website using Amazon S3.
+This project marks the beginning of my cloud computing journey.
+I succesfully hosted a static website using AWS S3.

 ## 🌟 What I Did:
 - Created and configured an S3 bucket